Pitching and Throwing Lessons, Hurricane, WV

 My son's pitching was bad.
 His middle school pitching coach wanted him to balance, throw over the top and snap his arm down at release.
 Your site said this is wrong.
 His arm had been hurting.
 You video taped him pitching the first lesson and told us he was losing speed, control and he would have arm problems if he continued to pitch this way.
 The fastest he had been clocked before was 46 mph.
 In just 5 lessons he is up to 54 mph.
 His arm doesn't hurt anymore and the last game he had 10 strikeouts in 5 innings.
 You are a miracle worker the way you teach pitching.
 I never would believe he could throw this hard, have this much success and have no arm problems, before you.
 Thanks for everything.
 Roger G.

-It's because of really bad instruction being taught by almost all pitching coaches, former High School, College and pro players, at High School, College, and pro pitching camps, by other parents and in instructional books.
+The problem is really bad instruction being taught by almost all pitching coaches and instructors, former High School, College and pro players, at High School, College, and pro pitching camps, by other parents and in instructional books.
 They think velocity comes from arm strength and arm speed.
 Almost every pitching cue, warm up program and drill that pitchers and fielders are taught causes BAD throwing mechanics.
 They make them throw with their arm leading to a decrease in speed, control and an increase in arm soreness or injury.

 In BASEBALL these are the worst pitching and throwing cues being taught to almost every player.